 Our fiscal year begins on July 1 and ends on June 30 with the interim quarterly reporting periods consisting of thirteen weeks.
 Therefore, the quarter end will not always coincide with the date of the end of the calendar month.
-We refer to our fiscal years based on the calendaryear in which they end.
-Accordingly, references to fiscal 2023, fiscal 2022 and fiscal 2021 represent our financial results for the fiscal years ended June 30, 2023, June 30, 2022, and June 30, 2021, respectively.
-For ease of reference, we identify our fiscal years in this Form 10-K by reference to the period from July 1 to June 30 of the year in which the fiscal year ends.
-For example, "fiscal 2023" refers to our fiscal year ended June 30, 2023.
+We refer to our fiscal years based on the calendar-year in which they end.
+Accordingly, references to fiscal 2024, fiscal 2023 and fiscal 2022 represent our financial results for the fiscal years ended June 30, 2024, June 30, 2023, and June 30, 2022, respectively.

-MasterCraft Boat Holdings, Inc. (the "Company"), a Delaware corporation, operates primarily through its wholly-owned subsidiaries, MasterCraft Boat Company, LLC, MasterCraft Services, LLC, MasterCraft Parts, Ltd., MasterCraft International Sales Administration, Inc., Aviara Boats, LLC, Crest Marine, LLC, and NSB Boats, LLC.
+MasterCraft Boat Holdings, Inc. (the "Company"), a Delaware corporation, operates primarily through its wholly-owned subsidiaries, MasterCraft Boat Company, LLC, MasterCraft Parts, Ltd., Aviara Boats, LLC, and Crest Marine, LLC.
 Unless the context otherwise requires, the Company and its subsidiaries collectively are referred to as the "Company," "we," or "us" in this Form 10-K.